johndpope/contextual-lstm/README.md

 # contextual-lstm
 Building a context based LSTM network with Tensorflow.
 Testing again.
+And again.